saurabh2mishra/airflow-notes/README.md

 - `Workers`, responsible for doing actual work.
 It picks up tasks and executes them.
 - `Web server` presents a handy user interface to inspect, trigger, and debug the behaviour of DAGs and tasks.
 - `Metadata Database`, used by the scheduler, executor, and webserver to store state so that all of them can communicate and take decisions.
+        - follow this link to see, how to set and get metadata variables.
+[Accessing Metadata Database](#accessing-metadata-database)

 For now, this is enough architecture.
 Let's move to the next part.